phanatagama/Thread-Forum/Readme.md

 - [License](#license)

 ## Overview
-This project demonstrates the implementation of a Test Drive Driven to build RESTful APIs with NodeJs.
+This project demonstrates the implementation of a Test Drive Development to build RESTful APIs with NodeJs.

 ## Features
 - Create an threads post.